PereGadea/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research.
 Peer Assessment 1
 ========================================================

-R Markdown document for the Peer Assessment 1.
+R Markdown document for the Peer Assessment 1
-Part of the course "Reproducible Research".
+Part of the course "Reproducible Research"

 ## Introduction
 This assignment makes use of data from a personal activity monitoring  device.
 This device collects data at 5 minute intervals through out the day.